eyalbouganim/PlayRightProject/README.md

 ### Learn Mode

 Practice at your own pace with **real-time note tracking**.
 The sheet music follows your playing as you go — no grading, no pressure.
 Designed to help you learn the basics and build muscle memory before moving to performance evaluation.
+Mostly scales for your left and right hand to get to know piano basics.

 ---